 When the prospect has found you but are not yet ready to buy, other online channels like email marketing and social media can serve as avenues for ongoing touch points with prospects until they are prepared to buy.
 While social media has the limitation of a less industrial audience, email is a strong opportunity to communicate with leads at any scale.
 In either case, social media and email are easier to get started due to their lower costs, and they bring with them additional insights on how your prospects respond to your marketing efforts.

 No matter the channel, online brings with it a barrier of technical knowledge to excel.
 While consulting or partnering with a specialized marketing agency are always options, there’s a variety of online resources to begin learning about each channel.
 Check out these 101 resources to get you started: SEO, PPC, Email, and Social Media.
-If any of these leave you scratching your head, don’t hesitate to reach out with questions via LinkedIn.

 Bring digital to your traditional marketing efforts